3. Follow your heart

 The entire self-healing and self-knowledge process is also about freeing ourselves from the filtered perception of ourselves and the world through our conditioned mind and coming more and more into the heart.
 Say: Feel everything within yourself and around you with the heart center, without mentally naming it, without having a preconceived opinion about it, without rejecting it (judging it) or clinging to it (wanting to keep it in your reality) - just perceive it as it is.

-What does the science say about it?
+What does science say about it?

 The intelligent heart